sobinesh/HrDashboard/README.md

-# Genezys Innovations - HR Dashboard
+# Genezys Innovations - HR Dashboard Model

 This project is a frontend application for an internal Human Resources (HR) dashboard.
 It features a complete, production-grade authentication module with a clean, professional user interface.